 Matthew 10:40: He who receives you receives me, and he who receives me receives him who sent me.

-The clergy has the authority to forgive sins in Jesus’ name in the manner that he chose.
+• The clergy has the authority to forgive sins in Jesus’ name, and in the manner He chose.

 1 Corinthians 11:2: I [Paul] commend you because you remember me in everything and maintain the traditions as I have delivered them to you.

-1 Thessalonians 2:13: And when we also thank God constantly for this, that when you received the word of God which you heard from us, you accepted it not as the word of men but as what it really is, the word of God, which is at work in you believers.
+2 Thessalonians 2:13: When you received the word of God which you heard from us, you accepted it not as the word of men but as what it really is, the word of God.

 2 Thessalonians 2:15: So then, brethren, stand firm and hold to the traditions which you were taught by us, either by word of mouth or by letter.